nbonfils/JSD-website/talks/index.md

 <iframe align="left" width="400" height="250" src="https://www.youtube.com/embed/uLsfFjbERAI?si=eB0oYbky8niHwlc9" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <div align="right">
-The field of machine learning is increasingly observing the importance of data curation to the advancement of both applications and fundamental understanding of machine learning models – evidenced not least by the creation of the Datasets and Benchmarks track itself.
+The field of machine learning is increasingly observing the importance of data curation to its advancement – evidenced not least by the creation of the Datasets and Benchmarks track itself.
 Our work provides an analysis of recent dataset development practices at NeurIPS through the lens of data curation.
 We present an evaluation framework for dataset documentation, consisting of a rubric and toolkit developed through a thorough literature review of data curation principles.
 We use the framework to systematically assess the strengths